-In iOS 13, you will be able to share songs and watch movies with a friend, with each of you using your own AirPods.
+In iOS 13, you can share songs and watch movies with a friend, with each of you using your own AirPods.
 The new feature is called Audio Sharing, and it lets you instantly — and temporarily — pair a second set of AirPods to your iPhone or iPad.
 It’s like the olde schoole method of using a headphone splitter to plug two sets of headphones into one jack socket, only way more expensive and fancy.

 Here’s how to use it.